mapcrafter/mapcrafter/README.md

 ## Version history ##

+**v.1.5.3 (in progress)**

+* Better handling of corrupt world files
+* Added a fix using imagemagick in texture extraction script to prevent libpng warnings
+* Fixed bug with boost program options which made it unable to use paths containing spaces for the ``--config`` command line option

 **v.1.5.2**

 * Fixed the marker tool to work with the new internal Minecraft 1.8 sign format